Sailor Moon Eternal: Part Two

 The Dead Moon Circus disappears, but the darkness remains throughout the city.
 The Sailor Guardians and Tuxedo Mask teleport to Elysion, where Nehelenia appears inside her mirror and deflects Super Sailor Moon's attack, sending everyone into a flashback of Nehelenia's past: Nehelenia had arrived uninvited at the party celebrating Princess Serenity's birth.
 After their exchange was escalated, Nehelenia was permanently sealed inside her mirror by Queen Serenity, but not before cursing the princess and the Silver Millennium to their downfall.
 (Note: As depicted in both Sailor Moon Crystal Season 1 (2014) and Season 3 (2016), where Queen Metaria and the Dark Kingdom destroyed the Silver Millennium, with Sailor Saturn resetting the Solar System afterwards.)

 Nehelenia takes the Silver Crystal from Super Sailor Moon, but before she can kill the Super Sailor Guardians and take over Earth, Usagi and Tuxedo Mask kiss, breaking free of Nehelenia's nightmare and getting the Silver Crystal back.
 Super Sailor Moon transforms the other Sailor Guardians into their princess forms and summons Luna, Artemis, and Diana in human form.
-The other Eternal Sailor Guardians and Tuxedo Mask, using his Golden Crystal, transform Sailor Moon into Eternal Sailor Moon, who destroys Nehelenia and her mirror and restores Earth and Elysion to normal.
+The other Sailor Guardians, after gaining new Eternal forms, and Tuxedo Mask, using his Golden Crystal, transform Sailor Moon into Eternal Sailor Moon, who destroys Nehelenia and her mirror and restores Earth and Elysion to normal.
 Eternal Sailor Chibi Moon uses her Pink Moon Crystal to revive Helios, causing him to realize she was the maiden in his vision.

-The Amazoness Quartet reveal themselves to be Sailor Guardians of the asteroids named Sailors Ceres, Pallas, Juno, Vesta, who were asleep in the Amazon Jungle until Nehelenia forced them to awaken into a nightmare.
+The Amazoness Quartet are revealed to be Sailor Guardians of the asteroids: Sailors Ceres, Pallas, Juno, and Vesta, who were asleep in the Amazon Jungle until Nehelenia forced them to awaken into a nightmare.
 They return to their slumber, only to reawaken when Sailor Chibi Moon becomes a full-fledged Sailor Guardian in the future.
 Helios escorts the others back to the surface before returning to Elysion, assuring Chibiusa they will meet again.
 Mamoru wonders if the warm feeling in his chest is caused by the Golden Crystal, but Usagi assures that it's a star shining in his heart.